kohsheen1234/gsoc/rfc/2020/scale-testing/kohsheen1234/rfc.md

 Create a script file which performs the following actions:
 1. Create a GKE cluster
-1. Check if kubectl binary is available
+2. Check if `kubectl binary` is available
-2. Check if linkerd binary is available
+3. Check if `linkerd binary` is available
-3. Check if connection to cluster can be established via kubectl
+4. Check if connection to cluster can be established via kubectl
+5. Install *Linkerd* on the cluster
-4. Check if Linkerd control plane is installed
+6. Check if *Linkerd control plane* is installed

 using a service mesh will have a cluster consume more resources for its operation, taking resources away from business logic.
 In order to better understand this impact we measure both CPU load of, and memory consumed by the service mesh control plane, and the service mesh's application proxy sidecars.